 - The Band Minus the Face: Their 2013 album Now, Then, & Forever was their first recorded without any creative input from Maurice.

-- After developing Parkinson's disease, Maurice no longer toured and only rarely made public appearances, although he was still a formal member up to his death and his estate owns all rights to the band.
+- After developing Parkinson's disease, Maurice no longer toured and only rarely made public appearances, although he was still a formal member up to his death in 2016 and his estate owns all rights to the band.

 - Band of Relatives: Brothers Maurice and Verdine White were founding members, with younger brother Freddie joining later on.
 More recently, Philip Bailey and his son, Philip Bailey Jr.